rokkuran/EpidemicSimulations.jl/README.md

 # Epidemic Simulations
 Work in progress.
 Contains basic examples of SIR and SIS models on a given graph.

 All of the following simulations are using an infection rate of `0.33` and a recovery rate of `0.20`.
+The timseries plots have a much high node count of 100k; the graph animations all have 200 nodes.

 ## SIR Watts-Strogatz
 ```julia